 The Louisiana court issued an injunction stopping the federal examiners from registering voters.
-But the Justice Department was able to have the case removed to a federal tion, saying the suit against the examiners had to be brought infederal court in Washington, as required by the voting rights act.
+But the Justice Department was able to have the case removed to a federal There the judge threw out the injunction, saying the suit against the examiners had to be brought infederal court in Washington, as required by the voting rights act.
 But Gov. Wallace did not sue the federal examiners.
-He "sued" the local There the judge threw out the injuncprobate judges -- most if not all of them agree with him anyway.
+He "sued" the local probate judges -- most if not all of them agree with him anyway.
 This way, the governor did not challenge the federal government directly.
 In his speech to the legislature Sept.
-But one representative put it slightly 9.
-Wallace mentioned most of the points differently.
-"We're going to approve he raised in the suit two days later: "The left-wing liberals need as many order to keep them in power . . . .
-"This federal law says that you cantionment is scheduled for next Saturday. not challenge at the polls anyone to (CONTINUED ON PAGE SIX) (CONTINUED ON PAGE FIVE) (CONTINUED ON PAGE FIVE) Mobile Negroes Protest Registration Delay
+But one representative put it slightly 9, Wallace mentioned most of the points differently.
+"We're going to approve he raised in the suit two days later: "The left-wing liberals need as many order to keep them in power "This federal law says that you can- > (CONTINUED ON PAGE FIVE) Mobile Negroes Protest Registration Delay